Last updated: May 3, 2026

 Start with your current bill, not a blog post.
 If the bill does not show your home as owner-occupied, homesteaded, or otherwise exempt, you may be missing the gateway benefit that unlocks other help.
 That is why the first phone call is usually to the county assessor or property appraiser, not the mortgage company.

 In practice, senior property tax help falls into four buckets.
 An exemption lowers the taxable value of your home.
 A freeze or cap slows future growth in the taxable value or part of the bill.
-A deferral lets you pay later, usually with interest.
-A rebate or credit gives you money back after you apply.
-Those are not the same thing, and many top search results blur them together.
+A deferral lets you pay later, usually with interest and a lien.
+A rebate or credit gives money back after you apply.
+These are not the same thing, and many search results blur them together.

 Be careful with the word “freeze.”
 In Illinois, the Senior Freeze locks the equalized assessed value, not the full bill.
 In Texas, the over-65 ceiling mostly protects the school-district portion.
-In New York, the School Tax Relief (STAR) benefit is mainly about school taxes, not every line on the bill.
+In New York, STAR tax relief is mainly about school taxes, not every line on the bill.
 In Florida, extra senior help can depend on whether your county or city adopted the local option at all.

 Who qualifies